-In 1935, Nazi Germany passed two radically discriminatory pieces of legislation: the Reich Citizenship Law and the Law for the Protection of German Blood and German Honor.
+In 1935, Nazi Germany passed two radically discriminatory pieces of legislation inspired by American laws: the Reich Citizenship Law and the Law for the Protection of German Blood and German Honor.
 Together, these were known as the Nuremberg Laws, and they laid the legal groundwork for the persecution of Jewish people during the Holocaust and World War II.

 When the Nazis set out to legally disenfranchise and discriminate against Jewish citizens, they weren’t just coming up with ideas out of thin air.
 They closely studied the laws of another country.
 According to James Q. Whitman, author of Hitler’s American Model, that country was the United States.

 “America in the early 20th century was the leading racist jurisdiction in the world,” says Whitman, who is a professor at Yale Law School.
 “Nazi lawyers, as a result, were interested in, looked very closely at, [and] were ultimately influenced by American race law.”

 In particular, Nazis admired the Jim Crow-era laws that discriminated against Black Americans and segregated them from white Americans, and they debated whether to introduce similar segregation in Germany.